jalaxy33/nvim-advent/README.md

 - Node.js and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - a C/C++ compiler (e.g. gcc)

+If you are using NixOS, to enable dynamic linker.
+Please make sure [nix-ld](https://github.com/nix-community/nix-ld) is globally enabled.

 ## How to use

 - Make a backup of your current Neovim files: